For any questions related to CS PhD milestone requirements, please email email@example.com

 - Once you have a permanent advisor;

-- Have completed at least a three-unit course with each of four instructors who are members of the Academic Council.
+- Have completed at least a three-unit course (200 and above level) with each of four instructors who are members of the Academic Council.
+Rotations units will count towards this.
+Courses outside of CS department will count, as long as they are taught by a Stanford faculty.
+Performing arts courses will not count.

 Candidacy makes you eligible for a larger stipend and sets in motion your five-year timeclock to complete the rest of your Ph.D. requirements.
 All students must fulfill their breadth requirements and file for candidacy by the end of their second year in the program.
-For detailed information on how to file for candidacy please see https://stanford.app.box.com/v/appcanddoct.
+For detailed information on how to file for candidacy, please see https://studentservices.stanford.edu/more-resources/student-policies/university-degree-requirements/graduate-degrees-overview/graduate.

 6. Qualifying Examination